swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

                                 _ executor: UnownedSerialExecutor)
 ```

-If `deinit` is isolated, code that normally is emitted into `__deallocating_init` gets emitted into new entity - `__isolated_deallocating_init`.
-And `__deallocating_init` is emitted as a thunk that reads executor from `self` (for actors) or global actor (for GAITs) and calls `swift_task_deinitOnExecutor` passing `self`, `__isolated_deallocating_init` and desired executor.
+If `deinit` is isolated, code that normally is emitted into `__deallocating_init` gets emitted into a new entity (`__isolated_deallocating_init`), and `__deallocating_init` is emitted as a thunk that reads the executor (from `self` for actors and from the global actor for GAITs) and calls `swift_task_performOnExecutor` passing `self`, `__isolated_deallocating_init` and the desired executor.

 ![Last release from background thread](./NNNN-isolated-synchronous-deinit/last-release.png)

 ![Deinit on main thread](./NNNN-isolated-synchronous-deinit/isolated-deinit.png)

-Non-deallocating deinit is not affected by the changes.
+Non-deallocating `deinit` is not affected by this proposal.

 ### Rules for computing isolation

-Isolation of deinit comes with runtime and code size cost.
-Classes that don't perform custom actions in deinit and only need to release references don't need isolated deinit.
+Isolation of `deinit` comes with runtime and code size cost.
+Types that don't perform custom actions in `deinit` and only need to release references don't need isolated `deinit`.
 Releasing child objects can be done from any thread.
 If those objects are concerned about isolation, they should adopt isolation themselves.

 ```swift
 @MainActor